dani1996dani/jiraco/README.md

 ```
 ### Parameters
 *jiraTicketKey* - The key jira appends to your project's tickets.
 For example, for a ticket id "ABS-123", the *jiraTicketKey* value should be "ABS".

 *searchUntilFound* - jiraco parses your branch name to automatically add the ticket id to your commit message. it will use the value from *jiraTicketKey* (including)
 to *searchUntilFound* (excluding).

+*emojiFaction* - what types of emojis will be used in your commit messages.
+Current available factions are "animals", "construction", "none".
+If you use "none", no emojis will be used.